Free Guide

 Supplement: HiveAlive Concentrate

-I recommend adding a supplement to the syrup you make for your bees.
-They usually contain lemongrass and thyme essential oils to prevent the syrup from spoiling so fast, especially in the warmer months, and attracts the bees to the syrup.
-In addition to the lemongrass and thyme, HiveAlive contains a blend of seaweed extracts, specifically selected for honeybee health.
+When you feed your bees, you usually add a supplement to it.
+Most have essential oils like lemongrass and thyme to attract the bees to the syrup and prevent it from spoiling so fast.
+The reason why I recommend HiveAlive is because their supplement also contains a blend of seaweed extracts, specifically selected for honeybee health.
 The reason seaweeds are so beneficial is due to their anti-microbial, antiviral, anti-fungal, immune boosting properties and prebiotic activity as well as high levels of vitamins and minerals.
 Studies have shown the colonies that have been fed syrup with hivealive were more productive, had a higer population and improved overwinter survival and improved intestinal well-being.
-You just need 2 tsp of HiveAlive per gallon of syrup. a little goes a long way and is a no-brainer for me!
+You just need 2 tsp of HiveAlive per gallon of syrup.
+A little goes a long way and is a no-brainer for me!

 Use coupon code LARYSSA10 for 10% off.